Remember the promises we made in Florence back in 2014?

 The Florence Call for Action

-Set of commitments made by the 54 National Societies in the Europe Region to find new solutions to the long-term humanitarian impact of the economic crisis in Europe.
+Set of commitments made by the 53 National Societies in the Europe Region to find new solutions to the long-term humanitarian impact of the economic crisis in Europe.
 The promises were made at the end of the 9th European Regional Conference, Florence, Italy (3-6 June 2014) and were captured in the Florence Call for Action document.
-For more details download the posters and the 2-page flyers available on this site.

 We have selected nine projects that are innovative or special in some way, and may serve as an example for others.